 The most obvious design feature is the Impedance Bar (or “Z-Bar”).
 This is a carefully designed wood “soundboard shaping device” that precisely controls how the sound board reacts to different notes, or frequencies.
 It optimizes the size and shape of the soundboard and smooths the transition between the bass and the tenor.
 The ribs are not quite parallel.
 This design helps to eliminate strong, undesirable resonances and smooths out the “voice” of the piano across the scale.
 This soundboard design is so unique that our designer, Delwin D Fandrich, was granted a U.S. patent for it.

-The benefit: The bass-to-tenor transition is musically transparent giving the piano a smooth and well-balanced timbre across the compass of the
+The benefit: The bass-to-tenor transition is musically transparent giving the piano a smooth and well-balanced timbre across the compass of the piano.

 All WF pianos use highly engineered soundboard panels.
 These sound board panels use what is called “narrow-angle” grain orientation between the thicker solid spruce core and the thinner spruce outer veneers.
 Their construction ensures that the soundboards perform like solid spruce soundboard panels but have the added advantage of being resistant to swelling (in areas where the climate is very humid) and cracking in areas where the climate very dry.